Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Nondeterministic Reducibilities

 Our exposition begins with an introduction of an appropriate form of nondeterministic many-one reducibility whose reductions are operated by npda's.
 In the past literature, there were preceding ground works on many-one reducibilities within a framework of a theory of formal languages and automata.
 Based on deterministic/nondeterministic finite automata (or dfa's/nfa's), for instance, Reinhardt \cite{Rei90} discussed two many-one reducibilities between two languages.
 Tadaki, Yamakami, and Li \cite{TYL10} also studied the roles of various many-one reducibilities defined by one-tape linear-time Turing machines, which turn out to be closely related to finite automata.
 Notice that those computation models have no extra memory storage to use.
 In contrast, we attempt to use npda's as a basis of our reducibility.

-An {\em $m$-reduction machine} is an npda equipped with an extra {\em query tape} on which the machine writes a string surrounded by blank cells starting at the designated {\em start cell} for the purpose of a query to a given {\em oracle}.
-We treat the query tape as an output tape, and thus the query-tape head must move to a next blank cell whenever it writes a non-blank symbol.
-Formally, an $m$-reduction machine is a tuple $(Q,\Sigma,\{\cent,\dollar\},\Theta,\Gamma,\delta,q_0,Z_0,Q_{acc},Q_{rej})$, where $\Theta$ is a query alphabet and $\delta$ is now of the form
+Our reduction machine is essentially a restriction of ``pushdown transducer'' or ``algebraic transduction'' (see, \eg \cite{Ber79}); however, we plan to define such reduction machines in a style of ``oracle machines.''
+An {\em $m$-reduction npda} is a variant of npda, which is additionally equipped with a {\em query tape} on which the machine writes a string surrounded by blank cells starting at the designated {\em start cell} for the purpose of making a query to a given {\em oracle}.
+This query tape is essentially a write-only output tape, and thus the query-tape head must move to the next blank cell whenever it writes down a non-blank symbol.
+As noted for npda's in Section \ref{sec:npda-and-TM}, we also demand that the machine halts on \emph{all} computation paths within $O(n)$ steps, where $n$ is the input size.
+In analogy with ``oracle Turing machine,'' we often use the term \emph{oracle npda} to mean an npda with an extra {\em query tape}.
+When $M$ halts in an accepting state with a string $y$ written on its query tape, the string $y$ is automatically transmitted to a device called an \emph{oracle}.
+In this case, we informally say that $M$ \emph{makes a query} to oracle $A$ with query word $y$ (or $M$ \emph{queries} $y$ to $A$).